adrielgama/rapid-resume/README.md

 We are continually working on improving the Resume Builder.
 Here are some of the planned features and enhancements:

 - [x] **Profile Page Security**: Implement authentication and authorization to restrict access to profile and edit pages.
+- [x] **Optimize Step Components**: Implement lazy loading for the step components to improve performance by loading these components.
 - [ ] **Input Validation**: Implement input validation using Yup or Zod to ensure all required fields are correctly filled out.
 - [ ] **Testing**: Add comprehensive testing to ensure the reliability of the application.
 - [ ] **Data Storage**: Implement data storage in MongoDB for persistent resume data management.